IOS app approvals: Review guidelines

+Apple checks each app against these guidelines before approving it for sale and inclusion on the App Store.

 Over time, requirements have evolved as trends have appeared in application development.
 For example, applications accessing the user's location for advertising were valid prior to the fall of 2009.
 After this point, apps were rejected that did not provide more robust user experience beyond simply using location data for advertising.
 Other requirements, such as using undocumented APIs, have always led to rejection.